Love the idea of having a greenhouse but hate the idea of building one from scratch? We’re with you, which is why we love greenhouse kits.

 Determining which greenhouse kit is going to work best for you can be daunting since there are hundreds of options to weed through.
 We’ve pruned away most of the competition, including only the best of the best, but still, of these 5, how will you choose one?

 While each of the options on this list are incredible, they all have separate purposes and strengths, so while considering them think about your priorities, the environment you’re working with, what kind of plants you want them to house, and how much green you’re willing to spend on your greenhouse.

 A Starter Greenhouse or a Grower?

-Choosing the panel type for your greenhouse is important because opaque panels offer different benefits than clear panels.
+Choosing the panel type for your greenhouse is important because opaque panels offer different benefits than clear and glass panels.
 For example, if you’re starting seedlings within the greenhouse and plan to move them out to the garden, you should consider something like a clear polycarbonate panel, since this creates an environment with direct lighting that promotes sprouting.